 If you already have a few properties under your belt, you might be wondering how you can squeeze more money out of what you’ve already got instead of getting more properties or just in addition to it.
 If you’re renting out any of your properties, then consider these nine possibilities:

 If it’s been a while since you raised the rent, in most markets you’re probably overdue.
 Even if you have been raising it, are you sure you’re keeping up pace with the local market standards?
 If you’re in the area, then an Ipswich property management firm might just pay for itself because it keeps as much rent coming in as possible.

 2. Offer Storage Space

 Do you rent out every square foot of every property?
-Maybe you have an extra closet or even garage area that could be home to someone’s hoard.
+Maybe you have an extra closet or even a garage area that could be home to someone’s hoard.
 Self-storage is a huge market, and some renters might love having storage someplace unique and even safer.